Cisse23/VibeCatch/README.md

 ```
 docker run --rm -e ROBOT_OPTIONS="-v HEADLESS:true" vibecatch_tests
 ```

-# Tags
-Currently used tags in the repository:
--

 # Formatting with robocop
 This project uses Robocop for linting and formatting Robot Framework code.